Kramer Service Group of Northern WI

 Kramer Well Service was established in 1975 with a focus on faster, more reliable service.
 We take care of all your water needs from 1/2 hp to 100hp.
 Kramer Well Service also installs and services constant pressure pumps and pressure tanks.
 Backhoe and waterline digging is also available to our customers.
 We install only the best material to give you years of worry free water systems.

 Kramer has been in operation drilling quality wells since 1924.
 We have the capability to do residential and commercial well drilling projects.
+We have the equipment and expertise to do the latest directional drilling to offer our customers the precision of getting your line (Geo Thermal, Irrigation Wells, Electric, Municipal, ETC.) whatever it may be to an exact location on your property without disrupting the surrounding area.
+We also have been expanding our expertise in the area of Geo Thermal heating industry.
 Servicing the Northern Wisconsin area.
 We enjoy a reputation of quality work, great customer service, honesty and friendly employees and we are very proud of that.
 We invite you to explore our site to learn more about our business and about the well drilling process.
 Based in Weyerhaeuser, Wisconsin and services these general areas: Ladysmith, Bruce, Rice Lake, Barron, Eau Claire, Chetek, Cameron, Chippewa Falls, Hawkins, Holcombe, Cornell, Bloomer, Park Falls, Phillips, and many more.
 By staying ahead of the latest technologies and conforming to all current licensing and well drilling regulations, we strive to be the best!
 With 90 years experience, in the business have earned the reputation of providing top quality well and pump installation for all of your water needs.